 Tools & Resources for New Employees

-During your first week on the job, you will fill out a number of forms as part of your New Employee Checklist.
+During your first week on the job, you'll fill out a number of forms as part of your New Employee Checklist.

-One of these will authorize your pay to be deposited into the financial institution of your choice.
-Other forms allow deductions for
+One of these forms will authorize your pay to be deposited into the financial institution of your choice.
+Other forms allow deductions for:

-- Union dues (if you are an included staff member)
+- Union dues (if you're an included staff member).

 There will likely be other ministry-specific forms for you to complete (such as an identification card and access card to your work building).

-To help make the system as effective as possible for you and all employees, read the forms to better understand how to responsibly use government-supplied technology.
+To make the system as effective as possible for all employees, read the forms to better understand how to responsibly use government supplied technology.

 Time & Leave

 Time and Leave is a system that allows you to enter work, sick and vacation time online.
-Ask your supervisor how Time and Leave is used in your organization and spend some time becoming familiar with this important tool and your responsibilities in using it.
+Ask your supervisor how Time and Leave is used in your organization and become familiar with this important tool and your responsibilities in using it.